cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/client_detail.md

 ### Optional

-- `timestamp` (String) timestamp query parameter.
+- `timestamp` (Number) timestamp query parameter.
 Epoch time(in milliseconds) when the Client health data is required

 ### Read-Only